Cognitive Games and Assessments

 Sample Instructions

-Tap the button to 'Pump Up Balloon' to inflate it as large as you can, before the balloon bursts.
+Tap the button labeled 'Pump Up Balloon' to inflate it as large as you can, before the balloon bursts.
 When you feel like you can't inflate it anymore without it bursting, tap the button to 'Collect Points'.
 The number of times you pumped up the balloon will be equal to the number of points you get.
 If the balloon bursts, you get no points!

 Cats and Dogs